Lose Your Love: Critical reception

 In a review of the 2017 deluxe edition of Believe You Me (1985), Paul Scott-Bates of Louder Than War described the song as an "immediate singalong track with a wall of sound and a toe-tapping chorus that is difficult to shake".
 The Electricity Club commented the song was "certainly one of the more punchy moments on the album".
+John Leland at Spin said it was, "smart synthesized DOR: clever instrumentation, sharp mix, and a relentless beat.
+It's also exhaustingly dull."